If this were true, there would be no books on the subject, and I would not be writing this article. So, where do things go wrong?

-- Lots of Protein is essential either at breakfast or lunch to set up a good “blood sugar pattern” for the day.
+- Protein is essential at breakfast or lunch to set up a good “blood sugar pattern” for the day.
 If you are hungry, then increase your protein intake.
-If you are eating two meals a day, then I recommend a high protein meal for lunch if you eat two meals a day.
+I recommend a high-protein meal for lunch if you eat two meals a day.

-- For a young family, cook some rice or potatoes etc. on the side while you stick to veg and protein.
+- For a young family, cook rice or potatoes on the side while you stick to veg and protein.
 No need to prepare “special meals”.
 Do you have lasagne with lots of cheese?
 There is no need to deprive yourself, have a small portion with veg or salad, and the rest of the family ( if not overweight) can eat their fill.
-If you have lots of vegs, this will satisfy you, and you should not notice much difference.
+This will satisfy you if you have lots of vegs, and you should not notice much difference.

 In Summary, one needs data to identify patterns and establish a base, and then a plan of action can occur.
 Read the books and start!

 WARNING: high-fat keto diets are not suitable for health as they are implicated in raising cholesterol levels (.
 Atherogenic ApoB ).
 As detailed by Mosley, Mediterranean Keto is not, as it is based on a lower-fat Mediterranean diet.

 The books are available at low cost at Woolworths Big W or similar retailers

 For a personalised program, don’t hesitate to contact me, Peter Farnsworth, at www.adelaidenaturopath.net.au Telehealth is available.

 And don’t forget the free pulse diagnosis for a free health reading.